·

 One of my favourite things about this recipe is the topping.
 It’s not your traditional pastry — it’s lighter, quicker, and incredibly versatile.

-I’ve used this same topping for other pies and bakes over the years, so don’t be afraid to get creative with it.
+I’ve used this same topping for other bakes over the years, so don’t be afraid to experiment.
+You can easily adapt this easy lamb shank pie to suit your taste or what you have on hand.

-If you enjoy comforting, nostalgic dishes like this, you might also love some of the other recipes I’ve shared over on lizna.co.za.
+If you enjoy comforting, nostalgic dishes like this, you might also love my chicken pie recipe or this easy dinner ideas post.

 Lamb Shank Pie